Cash: USD$29.7M (31 December 2019)

 On March 4th, Teranga Gold announced the completion of the previously announced acquisition of a 90% interest in the Massawa Gold Project.
 With the receipt of Massawa’s exploitation license and residual exploration license, as well as formal consent to integrate Massawa into Teranga’s existing Senegalese gold operation, all of the closing conditions for the Transaction are now satisfied.

 What are your key goals for the next 3, 6 and 12 months?

-• Complete a pre-feasibility study highlighting updated production and costs for the integrated Sabodala-Massawa gold complex.
+Complete a pre-feasibility study highlighting improved operating metrics for the combined Sabodala-Massawa gold complex.

-• Issue ongoing updates from the exploration programs in Burkina Faso, Côte d’Ivoire, and Senegal.
+Issue ongoing updates on the company’s exploration programs in Burkina Faso, Côte d’Ivoire, and Senegal.

 What do you see as the key risks and challenges facing your company at the moment and how are you overcoming these?

+Teranga is approaching mid-tier status and is expected to generate significant free cash flow in the coming years.
 While Teranga’s share price has increased significantly over the last two years, our valuation is lagging.
-It does not fully reflect our significant transformation, as well as our prospective growth and expectations for increased cash flow.
+It still does not fully reflect our prospective growth opportunities and expectations for increased production and cash flow.

 Teranga Gold is a TSX-listed Canadian-based gold producer, with a diversified pipeline of West African assets in production, development and exploration on more than 5,000 sq km of acreage within prospective gold belts.